dippy-dipper/cdaudio-winmm/README.md

 # cdaudio-winmm player (beta v.0.3):

 This is a winmm wrapper to a separate cdaudio player that handles the track repeat that is broken from Windows Vista onwards.
 Unlike the ogg-winmm wrapper which plays ripped .ogg files cdaudio-winmm instead tries to play the cdtracks on a physical disc (or cdimage) using a separate player program.
+Communication between winmm.dll and the player is done using [mailslots.](https://docs.microsoft.com/en-us/windows/win32/ipc/mailslots)

 The trick is to handle the broken MCI mode change by monitoring POSTION and MODE.
 If MODE = "playing" and POSITION has not changed then we can determine that the track has finished playing and can update the MODE and send the MM_NOTIFY_SUCCESSFUL message (if requested).
 The cdaudio player code might also be useful to anyone wanting to write an MCI cdaudio player on newer Windows systems.